Michael Pittman Jr. Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Season Stats

-- This season Pittman has 55 catches (on 76 targets) and leads the Colts with 729 receiving yards (72.9 per game) while scoring five touchdowns.
+- Pittman has 55 catches (76 targets) and paces the Colts with 729 receiving yards (72.9 ypg) plus five touchdowns.

-- So far this season, 22.4% of the 339 passes thrown by his team have gone Pittman's way.

 - Pittman has seen the ball thrown his way 10 times in the red zone this season, 26.3% of his team's 38 red zone pass attempts.